alendwahida/k8s-simple-kong-ingress-tls-argocd-push-deployment/README.md

-# k8s-simple-kong-ingress-tls-argocd-push-deployment
+# ArgoCD Push Based Deployment

-This project only show the example flow Continous Deployment using ArgoCD, so you need to know about GitOps Principal, do with your own risk
+This project only show the example flow Continous Deployment using ArgoCD (Push based Deloyment), you need to know about GitOps Principal, do with your own risk

 # k8s-kong-ingress-secret-tls
 Tutorial